 Check out Self.
 They allow you to take out a loan in increments ranging from $550 to $2,200.
 The money is held in a CD account and earns interest while you make monthly payments for a year.
 You can also check out our full review of Self.

 5. Rent Reporting Services

 Services such as Rental Kharma and Rent Reporter offer to report your rent history to the three major credit bureaus.
-These services allow you to build credit history by paying rent on time.
-Rent reporting services generally cost between $50-$100 upfront and then charge a month service fee of $10-$15.
+These services allow you to build credit by paying rent on time.
+Rent reporting services generally cost between $50-$100 upfront and then charge a monthly service fee of $10-$15.

-It takes more than getting a credit card or loan to build your credit.
+It takes more than getting a credit card or loan to build your credit scores.
 You also have to steward those accounts responsibly.
 A few routine habits will help keep your credit healthy, ensuring that your credit history is a positive one.

 These steps strengthen your credit score and demonstrate that you are trustworthy with a creditor’s money.
 That way, they’ll be more willing to lend you more money if you need it, and at better rates.